adrianrramos/REST_countries_API_ReactApp/README.md

 Thanks for checking out this front-end coding project.

-The design reference was provided to me by [Frontend Mentor](https://www.frontendmentor.io) , which hostse challenges that allow you to improve your skills in a real-life workflow.
+The design reference was provided to me by [Frontend Mentor](https://www.frontendmentor.io) , a site that hosts challenges that allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a good understanding of JavaScript.**

 ## The Objective